fastlane/fastlane/deliver/README.md

 Deliver has a special `default` language code which allows you to provide values that are not localised, and which will be used as defaults when you don’t provide a specific localised value.

-In order to use `default`, you will need tell `deliver` which languages your app all uses.
+In order to use `default`, you will need to tell `deliver` which languages your app all uses.
 You can do this in either of two ways:
-1. Create the folders named with the language in the metadata folder
+1. Create the folders named with the language in the metadata folder (i.e. fastlane/metadata/en-US or fastlane/metadata/de-DE)
-2. Add the following to your deliverfile `languages(['en-US','de-DE'])`
+2. Add the following to your `Deliverfile` `languages(['en-US','de-DE'])`

 You can use this either in json within your `Deliverfile` and/or as folders in your metadata folder. `deliver` will take the union of both language sets from the `Deliverfile` and from the metadata folder and create on single set of languages which will be enabled.